 Note: The reporting format has been updated to more effectively collate and synthesize data for reporting to the Pennsylvania Legislature and taxpayers.
 Outcome measures have been revised, and these elements are required.
-Every field that applies to your project must be completed.
+Every field that applies to your project must be completed with the appropriate data.
+NO ADDITIONAL DATA IDENTIFIERS SHOULD BE ENTERED.